nate-thegrate/vegan-chef/README.md

 #### Aspartame
 - 200 times sweeter than sugar

-There's so much bullsh** on the internet about how aspartame gives you cancer and AIDS and diabetes.
+There's a lot of bullsh** on the internet about how aspartame gives you cancer and AIDS and diabetes.
 I'm happy to put my trust in [Wikipedia](https://en.wikipedia.org/wiki/Aspartame#Intake) and its sources:
-> Reviews have found that even the high levels of intake of aspartame, studied across multiple countries and different methods of measuring aspartame consumption, are well below the ADI for safe consumption of aspartame.
+> Reviews have found that even the high levels of intake of aspartame, studied across multiple countries and different methods of measuring aspartame consumption, are well below the acceptable daily intake for safe consumption of aspartame.

 I found aspartame being sold on [Amazon](https://www.amazon.com/dp/B08J91Q9YJ), $13 for 1000 packets.
 Each packet has the sweetness of 2 teaspoons of sugar and has a small amount of dextrose & maltodextrin mixed in to give it some more volume.